Handedness: Prenatal hormone exposure

-Four studies have indicated that individuals who have had in-utero exposure to diethylstilbestrol (a synthetic estrogen based medication used between 1940 and 1971) were more likely to be left-handed over the clinical control group.
+Four studies have indicated that individuals who have had in-utero exposure to diethylstilbestrol (a synthetic estrogen-based medication used between 1940 and 1971) were more likely to be left-handed over the clinical control group.
 Diethylstilbestrol animal studies "suggest that estrogen affects the developing brain, including the part that governs sexual behavior and right and left dominance".

-Prenatal vestibular asymmetry

-Previc, after reviewing a large number of studies, found evidence that the position of the fetus in the final trimester and a baby's subsequent birth position can affect handedness.
-About two-thirds of fetuses present with their left occiput (back of the head) at birth.
-This partly explains why prematurity results in a decrease in right-handedness.
-Previc argues that asymmetric prenatal positioning creates asymmetric stimulation of the vestibular system, which is involved in the development of handedness.
-In fact, every major disorder in which patients show reduced right-handedness is associated with either vestibular abnormalities or delay, and asymmetry of the vestibular cortex is strongly correlated with the direction of handedness.

 Ultrasound

 Another theory is that ultrasound may sometimes affect the brains of unborn children, causing higher rates of left-handedness in children whose mothers receive ultrasound during pregnancy.
 Research suggests there may be a weak association between ultrasound screening (sonography used to check the healthy development of the fetus and mother) and left-handedness.